Knowledge | Understanding | Rehabilitation

 Highlighting important research into hip dysplasia and both surgical and conservative management.

-Having qualified as a Physiotherapist from Brunel University in 2007, Holly has over ten years of extensive clinical experience after working in a variety of different specialities including: multiple NHS trusts, Headley Court (the Ministry of Defence rehabilitation centre), Premiership sports teams including Chelsea and QPR.
+Having qualified as a Physiotherapist from Brunel University in 2007, Holly has over fifteen years of extensive clinical experience after working in a variety of different specialities including: multiple NHS trusts, Headley Court (the Ministry of Defence rehabilitation centre), Premiership sports teams including Chelsea and QPR.
 In 2018, Holly was appointed as an Honorary clinical lecturer at UCL, teaching on a masters in Rehabilitation and also earned a Postgraduate Diploma with distinction in Veterinary Physiotherapy.

-As well as her extensive clinical experience, Holly herself has personal experience of living with DDH She was diagnosed in 2011 at the age of 25 with hip dysplasia bilaterally and underwent a Peri-acetabular Osteotomy in late 2011.
+As well as her extensive clinical experience, Holly herself has personal experience of living with DDH She was diagnosed in 2011 at the age of 25 with hip dysplasia bilaterally and underwent a left Peri-acetabular Osteotomy in late 2011.
 Due to significant blood loss during the operation the rotation was not sufficient enough and she then required a salvage procedure- in 2013 a combined procedure consisting of a Shelf-acetabuloplasty

 She is passionate about helping people to manage DDH and rehabilitate to the best of their ability.